hamsukydev/contactless-attendance-sysytem/README.md

 Simple Face Recognition algorithm using Python and OpenCV

 # Requirement
-Python 3.8>
+Python 3.8>,
-pip install opencv-contrib-python
+pip install opencv-contrib-python,
-dlib library
+dlib library,
-cmake
+cmake,
-kivy
+kivy,

 # Outline
 This project consist of 2 parts, which are: